Posts

 Showing posts from January, 2025

-Convert Picture to Text
+Data from Picture to Text

 Image

-IFS and SWITCH
+IFS and IFS

 Sort by Color